etalab-ia/knowledge-base/docs/piaf/howtos/labels.md

 ## What?

-Haystack uses an object called `Label` which stores the question contained in the knowledge base.
+Haystack uses an object called `Label` which stores the questions contained in the knowledge base (a SQuAD-like dataset).
 In our piaf use case, we have a single knowledge base file that contains the documents we want to index in ES **and** the questions we use to evaluate the system.

 ## Why?
 It is very important to know how these `Labels` are treated during validation as it directly affects the score of our test metrics.